johnfischelli/plugin-advanced-messages-example/README.md

 ---
 **This plugin requires at minimum, Flex 1.12**

-This plugin provides a starting point to illustrate how to add Markdown support to Twilio chat messages.

-Additionally, it adds an input field near the Chat Input field to illustrate how the agent could send an Image (or other file) through the chat channel.
+It adds an input field near the Chat Input field to illustrate how the agent could send an Image (or other file) through the chat channel.

-It also replaces the default Message Bubble implementation with a custom version that is able to render markdown or images, if necessary.
+It also replaces the default Message Bubble implementation with a custom version that is able to render images.
 If sending PDFs this custom message bubble will need to be extended to support rendering a PDF.

 Lastly, it contains an example of an first message auto-response when the agent accepts the incoming chat task.